james2doyle/ohdoylerules.com/content/snippets/copy-file-path-clipboard-osx.md

-/*
+---
-Title: Copy filepath to clipboard in OSX
+Title: "Copy filepath to clipboard in OSX"
-Description: How to copy a filepath to the clipboard in OSX
+Description: "How to copy a filepath to the clipboard in OSX"
-Date: 2014-07-10
+Date: "2014-07-10"
-Category: Snippets
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: osx, apple, mavericks, 10.9.3, applescript, automator, finder, clipboard, copy, paste, shortcut */
+Keywords: ["osx", "apple", "mavericks", "10.9.3", "applescript", "automator", "finder", "clipboard", "copy", "paste", "shortcut"]
+---

 At [WARPAINT](http://warpaintmedia.ca "WARPAINT Media"), we use [Dropbox](https://www.dropbox.com "Dropbox Homepage") for collaborating on our files.
 This is awesome, but a lot of the times you get some pretty nasty file paths.
 Especially when you are trying to guide someone to a place where you saved a file.